JPChoyon/caurse-management/README.md

 # Add at least 3 Project features

-“_”Cannot add more than one course “_”Add To Cart Course Feature “\*”If more than one course is added, it will give a nice alert
+- Cannot add more than one course
+- Add To Cart Course Feature
+- If more than one course is added, it will give a nice alert

 # Discuss how you managed the state in your assignment project.